H3nlo/CMPG323-Overview-37279432/README.md

 # CMPG323-Overview-37279432
-This repository lists all of the requirements for my next projects.
-It will outline all of the desired features, functionalities (how the system should function and perform) and user expectations
+This repository is an overview of all the requirements for my next projects.
+It will outline all of the desired features, functionalities (how the system should function and perform) and user expectations.